-A: We intend to conduct our affairs so that our assets should not be deemed to constitute "plan assets" under the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and certain U.S. Department of Labor regulations promulgated thereunder, as modified by Section 3(42) of ERISA (the "Plan Asset Regulations").
-We currently expect that our Common Shares should be considered "publicly-offered securities" at the time of issuance for purposes of the Plan Asset Regulations.
-However, there can be no guarantee or assurance that the conditions to be a publicly-offered security under the Plan Asset Regulations will be satisfied within such timing or at all.
+A: We intend to conduct our affairs so that our assets should not be deemed to constitute "plan assets" of any "benefit plan investor" (each within the meaning of the Employee Retirement Income Security Act of 1974, as amended ("ERISA") and certain U.S. Department of Labor regulations promulgated thereunder, as modified by Section 3(42) of ERISA (the "Plan Asset Regulations")).
+In this regard, to the extent any class of our Common Shares is not considered "publicly-offered securities" within the meaning of the Plan Asset Regulations we intend to satisfy another exception to holding "plan assets" within the meaning of the Plan Asset Regulations, including limiting investment by, or prohibiting investment from, "benefit plan investors" in one or more classes of our Common Shares.
+However, there can be no guarantee or assurance that the conditions of the "publicly-offered security" exception or another exception under the Plan Asset Regulations or another exception to the Plan Asset Regulations will be satisfied.

-In addition, each prospective investor that is, or is acting on behalf of any (i) "employee benefit plan" (within the meaning of Section 3(3) of ERISA) that is subject to Title I of ERISA, (ii) "plan" described in Section 4975(e)(1) of the Code that is subject to Section 4975 of the Code (including, without limitation, an individual retirement account (an "IRA") and a "Keogh" plan), (iii) plan, account or other arrangement that is subject to the provisions of any other federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of ERISA or the Code (collectively, "Similar Laws"), or (iv) entity whose underlying assets are considered to include the assets of any of the foregoing described in clauses (i), (ii) (each of the foregoing described in clauses (i), (iii), (iii) and (iv) referred to as a "Plan"), must independently determine that our Common Shares are an appropriate investment for the Plan, taking into account its obligations under ERISA, the Code and applicable Similar Laws, and the facts and circumstances of each investing Plan.
+Each prospective investor that is, or is acting on behalf of any (i) "employee benefit plan" (within the meaning of Section 3(3) of ERISA) that is subject to Title I of ERISA, (ii) "plan" described in Section 4975(e)(1) of the Code that is subject to Section 4975 of the Code (including, without limitation, an individual retirement account (an "IRA") and a "Keogh" plan), (iii) plan, account or other arrangement that is subject to the provisions of any other federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of ERISA or the Code (collectively, "Similar Laws"), or (iv) entity whose underlying assets are considered to include the assets of any of the foregoing described in clauses (i), (ii) and (iii) (each of the foregoing described in clauses (i), (iii), (iii) and (iv) referred to as a "Plan"), must independently determine that our Common Shares are an appropriate investment for the Plan, taking into account its obligations under ERISA, the Code and applicable Similar Laws, and the facts and circumstances of each investing Plan.